melissapalmer/melissapalmer.github.io/_posts/devops/2018-08-05-newman-with-docker.md

 - Newman
 - Docker
 - Vagrant
-description: Newman with Docker from Windows with Vagrant
+description: Newman with Docker on Windows with Vagrant
-published: true
+published: false
 ---

 [Postman](https://www.getpostman.com/) which is a popular API client for interacting with RESTFull APIs.
 Postman also includes the ability to create test suites and run these from its UI.
 Postman also has its own CLI ...
 [Newman](https://www.getpostman.com/docs/v6/postman/collection_runs/command_line_integration_with_newman) that allows for running of a Postman collection (test suites) from the command line.